amcginlay/eks-demos/doc/16-ca/README.md

 sleep 20 && kubectl logs deployment/cluster-autoscaler -n kube-system -f | grep 'scale-up\|scaleup\|scale up\|$' --color
 ```

-In your original terminal window, re-scale our deployment to intentionally exceed the capacity of the nodes.
+In your original terminal window, re-scale your deployment to intentionally exceed the capacity of the nodes.
 ```bash
 kubectl -n demos scale deployment echo-frontend-blue --replicas 25
 ```

 Note how some pods start without an IP addresses because they're stuck in the Pending state and cannot be scheduled.
-Once additional nodes get introduced (up to our current maximum of 6) the Pending pods will move to a Running state and an IP address will be allocated.
+Once additional nodes get introduced (up to the current maximum of 6) the Pending pods will move to a Running state and an IP address will be allocated.
 The CA will take **about 2 minutes** to complete the node scaling operation and thereby allow all the pods to start.

 Once all the pods are successfully in a Running state and have IP addresses assigned the demo is complete.